kizniche/Mycodo/mycodo-manual.md

 Max Age (seconds) | The maximum allowable age of the measurement.
 If the age is greater than this, the gauge will turn off, indicating there is an issue.
 Gauge Min | The lowest value of the gauge.
 Gauge Max | The highest value of the gauge.
+Show Timestamp | Show the timestamp of the current gauge measurement.

 ### Cameras